Dental Bridges

 While the traditional dental bridge is common and undeniably effective, there are some alternatives that may be more appealing to your preferences and unique situation.
 A Maryland dental bridge is one that uses porcelain or metal wings instead of crowns in order to anchor to the two adjacent teeth.
 A cantilever bridge is specialized to deal with scenarios where you only have one available tooth to serve as an abutment.

-Lastly, implant-supported bridges bypass the need to use neighboring teeth as anchors because we use dental implants placed on your jawbone for this purpose instead.
-The downside to this particular option is that it requires two surgeries: one to install the implants and one to place the bridge itself.
+Lastly, implant-supported bridges bypass the need to use neighboring teeth as anchors because we use dental implants placed in your jawbone for this purpose instead.
+The downside to this particular option is that it may require more than one surgery, and the process may take months instead of weeks.

-With all of these different kinds of dental bridges available, we will make sure that our highly trained dentist has the right choice on hand for your needs.
-If you think that a dental bridge is right for you any member of our dental team can discuss options with you.
+With all of these different kinds of dental bridges available, our highly trained dentists will guide you in making an informed decision that will best fit your needs.
+If you think that a dental bridge is right for you, any member of our dental team can discuss your options with you.